Don Mills: Demographics

 The percentage of population below the poverty line dropped from 13% (in 1996) to 12% (in 2001).

 Education

 The Toronto District School Board (TDSB) is a public school board that operates three elementary schools in Don Mills, Greenland Public School, Norman Ingram Public School, and Three Valleys Public School.
 TDSB also operates one secondary school in the neighbourhood, Don Mills Collegiate Institute.

-In addition to TDSB, three other public school board also offers schooling to residents of Don Mills, the Toronto Catholic District School Board (TCDSB), secular school board; and two French first language public school board, the secular Conseil scolaire Viamonde (CSV), and it separate counterpart, Conseil scolaire catholique MonAvenir (CSCM).
+In addition to TDSB, three other public school boards also offer schooling to residents of Don Mills, the Toronto Catholic District School Board (TCDSB), secular school board; and two French first language public school board, the secular Conseil scolaire Viamonde (CSV), and it separate counterpart, Conseil scolaire catholique MonAvenir (CSCM).
 However, none of the three school boards operate school in Don Mills, with CSCM, CSV, and TCDSB students attending schools situated in other neighbourhoods in Toronto.

 Recreation

 Don Mills is home to a number of municipal parks including Bond Park, which has sports fields and an arena, Chipping Park, and Moccasin Trail Park.
 The latter two parks are situated near the Don Valley, which forms a part of the Toronto ravine system.
 Municipal parks in the neighbourhood are managed by the Toronto Parks, Forestry and Recreation Division.
 The neighbourhood is also home to the Don Mills branch of the Toronto Public Library.

 Several retail outlets, and shopping malls are also located in Don Mills.
 Shops at Don Mills is a lifestyle center-styled shopping centre located at the southwest corner of Lawrence Avenue and Don Mills Road, on the site of the former Don Mills Centre.